redux-offline/redux-offline/README.md

 #### Change how irreconcilable errors are detected

 Actions in the queue are by default discarded when a server returns a HTTP `4xx` error.
-To change this, set override the `congig.discard` method:
+To change this, set override the `config.discard` method:
 ```js
 const config = {
   discard: (error, action, retries) => error.permanent || retries > 10;